uktrade/trade-remedies-docker/README.md

     make build
     docker-compose create postgres
-    docker-compose start postgres   # Note that this creates the trade-remedies db make createdb
+    docker-compose start postgres   # Note that this creates the trade_remedies db make createdb

 Enter the database password when prompted - the default is `postgres`